No deposit or payment required to book a spot.

 Spot some of Africa's Big Five on a 4x4 safari at Botlierskop Private Game Reserve.

 Follow a field ranger as you look for wildlife on a guided bush walking safari.

 Start with a morning pick-up from your accommodation in Cape Town.

-Your journey today will begin as you leave the silhouette of Table Mountain behind and trade it for the lush green scenery of the Garden Route.
+Your journey today will begin as you leave the silhouette of Table Mountain behind and trade it for the scenery of the Garden Route.
 You’ll soon understand why it is one of the most loved areas in the country, by locals and visitors alike.
-On your first stop of the day, spot some of Africa’s wild animals from the back of an open 4x4 vehicle in a malaria-free private game reserve.
-Among the dense coastal renosterveldt and Cape fynbos, search for giraffe, white rhino, kudu, lion, elephant, zebra and wildebeest, to name a few.
+The private game reserve is approximately 450 km (4 to 6-hour journey) from Cape Town will include extra rest stops.
+On arrival, spot some of Africa’s wild animals from the back of an open 4x4 vehicle in a malaria-free private game reserve.
+Among the dense coastal renosterveldt landscape and Cape fynbos, search for giraffe, white rhino, kudu, lion, elephant, zebra and wildebeest, to name a few.
 The game drive is led by an experienced game ranger sharing his knowledge of the local wildlife; including antelope species, birdlife and insects.

-Just when you thought your bush experience couldn’t get any better, hop off the safari vehicle for an up close and personal encounter with nature on a tranquil bush walk.
-Follow your game ranger as you look for wildlife and learn about the medicinal value or names of the plants around you as you walk.
+For an immersive bush experience, hop off the safari vehicle for an up close and personal encounter with nature on a tranquil bush walk.
+Follow your game ranger as you look for wildlife, birds or insects and learn about the medicinal value or names of the plants around you as you walk.

 End off your day with a journey through the landscape of rugged plains and towering cliffs to reach Oudtshoorn, the ostrich capital of the world, situated in the semi-desert Klein Karoo.
 You’ll spend the evening here at leisure.
 Either head to town to enjoy a restaurant meal or taste local delights, such as an ostrich kebab during an optional 'braai' (similar to bbq) at a backpacker lodge under the vast twinkling starry skies.